w3c/web-advertising/serverdeclaration.md

 identify sub-resources which can be trusted as "first-party" because they are managed by the by the entity that manages the top-level site.
 User agents can check that each origin in a set are referenced by the other origins by their own privacy-declaration resource, i.e. that they all contains exactly the same "sameParties" set.
-See Mike West's proposal for this referenced below.
+It may be possible for top-level or parent documents to host external privacy-declarations as bundles of "[Signed HTTP Exchanges](https://tools.ietf.org/html/draft-yasskin-http-origin-signed-responses)", which would avoid user agents having to make extra round-trips to get them.
+See @mikewest's proposal for this in "[First-Party Sets](https://github.com/mikewest/first-party-sets)".

 The privacy-declaration resource could be dynamically generated so that some properties could reflect different user agent states derived from the incoming HTTP Request.
 For example, the server would examine incoming cookies or other headers in order to calculate the correct value of the “consented” property,